ewang998/PhotoParserDSL/MILESTONES.md

 PLACE dogImage TO THE LEFT OF catImage

-TEXT “Dog and Cat” AT THE TOP
+TEXT "Dog and Cat" AT THE TOP

-TEXT “Very Cute!”
+TEXT "Very Cute!"
 AT THE BOTTOM

 OVERLAY backgroundImage //overlays background image under foreground
 ```